-- 1. Health Insurance All students must show evidence of health insurance prior to beginning clinical experience.
+1. Health Insurance - All students must show evidence of health insurance prior to beginning clinical experience.
 A copy of this proof will be kept in the student's file at AUM and may be released to the assigned clinical affiliate upon request.
-If proof of health insurance is not given, then student will NOT be permitted to begin clinical rotation. - 2.
-Physical Examination Each student will be required to have a physical examination completed by a licensed physician/nurse practitioner prior to beginning clinical experience.
+If proof of health insurance is not given, then student will NOT be permitted to begin clinical rotation.

+- 2. Physical Examination Each student will be required to have a physical examination completed by a licensed physician/nurse practitioner prior to beginning clinical experience.
 The results of this physical examination must be presented to the Department Head/Program Director and will be kept in the student's file at AUM.
 These results may be released to the assigned clinical affiliate upon request.
 Please note that some clinical affiliates require that this examination report be dated within 60 days of entry into clinical experience.
-More information on this will be provided at the time clinical experience assignments are made.

-- 3. Immunizations- All immunizations must be current before beginning clinical experience.
+More information on this will be provided at the time clinical experience assignments are made. - 3.
+Immunizations- All immunizations must be current before beginning clinical experience.
 Documentation of each student's immunization record (including dates) must be provided to the Department Head/Program Director prior to clinical experience.
 This record will be placed in the student's file at AUM and may be released to the assigned clinical affiliate upon request.
 If Hepatitis B immunizations are not complete, they must be in progress by the start of the senior year of the professional phase.
 Hepatitis B immunization is an OSHA requirement for all health care workers.
 If the student declines to be immunized for Hepatitis B, a declination form must be signed and will be kept in the student's folder which absolves Auburn University Montgomery and the clinical facility of any responsibility relating to contracting Hepatitis B. - 4.
+COVID and FLU: A 24-week clinical rotation is required to complete the MLS Program.
+It is important that you understand that our clinical affiliates may require you to provide proof of vaccination or have an approved waiver by the clinical affiliate. - 5.
 TB Skin Test Proof of a current TB Skin Test must be provided to the Department Head/Program Director prior to clinical experience.
 This record will be placed in the student's file at AUM and may be released to the assigned clinical affiliate upon request.
 Please note that some clinical affiliates require a 2-step (test-retest) TB test.
 More information on this will be provided at the time clinical experience assignments are made.